Chi-G/ImageGallery-with-Vue-Laravel/backend/README.md

-# Laravel and Vue.js Project
+# ImageGallery with Vue & Laravel

 This project is a web application built using Laravel for the backend and Vue.js for the frontend.
 It includes features such as image upload and user authentication.